vega/vega-lite/site/docs/encoding/scale.md

 {% include table.html props="domain,domainMid" source="Scale" %}

 A common use case for the `domain` property is to limit, for example, the `x` range of values to include in a plot.
 However, setting the domain property alone is insufficient to achieve the desired effect.

+### Example: Customizing Domain for a Time Scale

+For a time scale, we can set scale domain to an array [datetime objects](types.html#datetime), as shown below.

+<div class="vl-example" data-name="bar_custom_time_domain"></div>

+### Example: Clipping or Removing Unwanted Data Points

 For example, consider the line plot specification below in which the `x` domain is restricted to the range `[300, 450]`.

 <div class="vl-example" data-name="line_outside_domain"></div>